-As the most advanced regional legal instrument to tackle sexual violations against children, in a number of countries, the campaign called for urgent ratification of the Council of Europe Convention on the Protection of Children against Sexual Exploitation and Sexual Abuse (the Lanzarote Convention).
+The Council of Europe Convention on the Protection of Children against Sexual Exploitation and Sexual Abuse and Sexual Abuse (the Lanzarote Convention).
 Influenced by the campaign, the government of Malta adopted this treaty, which came into effect in January 2011.
 Furthermore, in response to the campaign call to action, the Head of the Parliament of Portugal, Mr Jaine Garma, pledged to ensure progress regarding the ratification of the Lanzarote Convention.